Fort Lauderdale Car Accident Attorney

 If you are facing medical bills and attempting to obtain compensation for your claims through insurance companies that did not cover the entire cost of your injuries, you do have the right under the law to sue someone personally after a car accident.
-It is helpful to have your attorney investigate the driver in order to determine if they have assets that we can recover.
+It is helpful to have your attorney investigate the driver to determine if they have assets that we can recover.

 Important Car Accident Laws

-It’s important that you are aware of the important car accident laws in Florida because they may affect your compensation for damages.
+You must be aware of the important car accident laws in Florida because they may affect your compensation for damages.
 Below are some significant laws: